miketolbert/compliance-service/SIMPLIFIED_APPROACH.md

 #### 2. Component Breakdown
 - **Compliance Module**:
   - Centralize compliance logic in a single module within the monolithic application.
+This module handles all compliance-related checks and operations, ensuring adherence to state-specific regulations.
 - **Configuration Management**:
   - Store compliance rules and configurations in PostgreSQL.
 - **Schema Transformation**:
   - Implement transformation logic within the same monolith, but structure it as a separate module.
+- **Rules Engine Module**:
+  - Embed a rule engine within the monolithic application to evaluate compliance rules.

 #### 3. Project Management
+- **Phase 1**: Requirement Gathering and Planning
+  - **Stakeholder Interviews**: Conduct interviews with stakeholders to gather detailed requirements and understand the compliance needs across different states.
+  - **Requirements Documentation**: Document the requirements, including state-specific compliance rules and data schemas.
+  - **Architecture Design**: Design the monolithic architecture for the new compliance service, focusing on modularity and clear separation of concerns.

-- **Phase 1**: Core Feature Development
+- **Phase 2**: Core Feature Development
-  - Implement the core compliance logic, configuration management, and schema transformation within a monolithic structure.
+  - **Compliance Module**: Implement the core compliance logic within the new monolithic application.
+  - **Configuration Management**: Develop a centralized configuration management system within the monolith to store compliance rules and configurations in PostgreSQL.
+  - **Schema Transformation**: Implement the schema transformation logic as a separate module within the monolith.
+  - **Rules Engine Module**: Embed a rule engine within the monolithic application to evaluate compliance rules and support pluggable rules.

-- **Phase 2**: Testing and Deployment
+- **Phase 3**: Testing and Deployment
-  - Conduct unit and integration testing.
+  - **Unit and Integration Testing**: Conduct thorough unit and integration testing for all modules.
-  - Deploy the monolith to a cloud environment.
+  - **Deployment**: Deploy the monolithic application to a cloud environment.

-- **Phase 3**: Incremental Improvements
+- **Phase 4**: Incremental Improvements
-  - Gather user feedback and iterate on the product.
+  - **User Feedback**: Gather feedback from users to identify areas for improvement and new feature requests.
+  - **Iteration**: Iterate on the product based on user feedback, making necessary adjustments and enhancements.
-  - Gradually refactor the monolithic components into microservices as needed.
+  - **Refactoring to Microservices**: Gradually refactor monolithic components into microservices as the application grows and the need for independent scaling and deployment arises.

 #### 4. Cost-Effective Monitoring and Logging
 - Ensure all services are properly monitored and logs are collected for auditing purposes.